-This juicy Cabbage and Carrot Salad is very popular in "plato del dia" eateries in the Dominican Rep. It's easy to make at home, with only 4 ingredients.
+This juicy cabbage and carrot salad is very popular in "plato del dia" eateries in the Dominican Rep. It's easy to make it at home, with only a few ingredients.

 Several readers wrote to us requesting a recipe for this salad, which is surprisingly popular in the Dominican Republic without even having a formal name.